Lambda-Labs-Weedmaps-1/Supp2U/README.md

 <pre>Returns a business by it's ID.</pre>

 #### create -->
 <pre>Transforms a customer's cart into an order.
-It take's all of the items within a customer's cart and create's
+It takes all of the items within a customer's cart and creates
      new orderitems for the order aswell.</pre>

 #### update -->
-<pre>Allows an order's status to be updated.</pre>
+<pre>Update an order's status with its ID.</pre>

 #### destroy -->
 <pre>Deletes an order from the database.</pre>